Bluette1/blogger/README.md

   - http://localhost:3000/articles: where you can view existing articles
   - http://localhost:3000/tags: where you can view existing articles
 - Follow the links on the site to access the available features.
 - In order to create articles first login by clicking on [login](https://bloggerwise.herokuapp.com/login).
-After loging in, you will be able to [add users](https://bloggerwise.herokuapp.com/authors/new) (if you're admin), create articles, as well as comment on existing ones.
+After loging in, you will be able to [add users](https://bloggerwise.herokuapp.com/authors/new), create articles, as well as comment on existing ones.

 ##### Live Site